Stevinson/tech-book/book/README.md

 # Introduction

-This gitbook contains notes on the computer science topics that I have learnt about since starting at IBM.
+This gitbook contains notes on the computer science and machine learning topics that I have covered whilst at IBM and Eigen Technologies.

 Please note that some of the content is copied verbatum from text books, with no references.